livello/ArduinoDue_ventilation_control/lib/SdFat/examples/#attic/readme.txt

 average - A demonstration of parsing floating point numbers.

-benchSD - A read/write benchmark for the standard Arduino SD.h library.
+benchSD - A read/write benchmark for the standard Arduino SD.humidity_DHT22 library.

 bufstream - ibufsteam to parse a line and obufstream to format a line.